jonnymind/SIRPAS/Books/Base_System.md

 __*Preprequisite*__: *B* 7

-The character gains a passive defence against blunt damage equal to the level acquired, and against cut damage equal to half the level of this advantage.
+The character gains a passive defense against blunt damage equal to the level acquired, and against cut damage equal to half the level of this advantage.